Austin Slater Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.11).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.19).

-- The Rockies rank 24th in baseball in home runs surrendered (79 total, 1.3 per game).
+- The Rockies rank 22nd in baseball in home runs given up (79 total, 1.3 per game).

-- Lamet (1-2) pitches for the Rockies to make his second start this season.
+- Anderson (0-0 with a 1.69 ERA and 12 strikeouts in 26 2/3 innings pitched) makes the start for the Rockies, his fifth of the season.

-- His last appearance was on Thursday against the Arizona Diamondbacks, when the righty tossed three innings, surrendering five earned runs while allowing seven hits.
+- The right-hander's last appearance came on Saturday against the Kansas City Royals, when he threw six innings, surrendering two earned runs while giving up four hits.

+- The 35-year-old has amassed an ERA of 1.69, with 4 strikeouts per nine innings, in six games this season.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.